+1 General information and statement of compliance

-AASB 127.12 AASB 127.43(a) 1General information and statement of complianceThe financial report includes the consolidated financial statements and notes of Grant ThorntonCLEARR RDR Example Pty Ltd and controlled entities ('consolidated group' or 'Group').
-AASB 101.112(a) The Group has elected to early adopt the Australian Accounting Standards - Reduced Disclosure Requirements (established by AASB 1053 Application of Tiers of Australian Accounting Standards and AASB 2010-2 Amendments to Australian Accounting Standards arising from Reduced Disclosure Requirements).
-The Group has also early adopted the following RDR amendments on the basis that such amendments relate to Australian Accounting Standards applicable mandatorily for the financial years ending 31 December 2012: AASB 2011-2 Amendments to Australian Accounting Standards arising from the Trans-Tasman Convergence Project - Reduced Disclosure Requirements; and AASB 2011-6 Amendments to Australian Accounting Standards - Extending Relief from Consolidation, the Equity Method and Proportionate Consolidation - Reduced Disclosure Requirements.
-AASB 1054.RDR7.1 AASB 1054.8 AASB 1054.9 These financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the Corporations Act 2001 .
+AASB 127.12 AASB 127.43(a)

+The financial report includes the consolidated financial statements and notes of Grant Thornton CLEARR RDR Example Pty Ltd and controlled entities ('consolidated group' or 'Group').

+The Group has elected to early adopt the Australian Accounting Standards - Reduced Disclosure Requirements (established by AASB 1053 Application of Tiers of Australian Accounting Standards and AASB 2010-2 Amendments to Australian Accounting Standards arising from Reduced Disclosure Requirements).
+The Group has also early adopted the following RDR amendments on the basis that such amendments relate to Australian Accounting Standards applicable mandatorily for the financial years ending 30 June 2013:

+- AASB 2011-2 Amendments to Australian Accounting Standards arising from the Trans-Tasman Convergence Project - Reduced Disclosure Requirements; and - AASB 2011-6 Amendments to Australian Accounting Standards Extending Relief from Consolidation, the Equity Method and Proportionate Consolidation Reduced Disclosure Requirements.

+AASB 1054.RDR7.1 AASB 1054.8 AASB 1054.9 These financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the Corporations Act 2001.
 Grant Thornton CLEARR Example Ltd is a for-profit entity for the purpose of preparing the financial statements.

-AASB 101.51 (c) AASB 110.17 The consolidated financial statements for the year ended 31 December 2012 were approved and authorised for issue by the board of directors on 28 February 2013.
+AASB 101.51(c) AASB 110.17 The consolidated financial statements for the year ended 30 June 2013 were approved and authorised for issue by the board of directors on 31 August 2013.